Dre Campbell Farm

 One major challenge many have encountered while planting is poor soil.

-If your vegetable garden is dying or your crops are growing slowly, you might have major soil problems.
-All plants need healthy soil in order to thrive.
+If your vegetable garden is dying or your crops are not growing properly, you might have major soil problems.
+All plants need healthy soil to thrive.

-Mulch and organic compost are both great ways of improving soil quality.
-It’s also a good idea to test the soil to see what nutrients are missing.
+Mulch and organic compost are both great solutions to improving soil quality.
+Testing the soil to see what nutrients are missing is also a good idea.

 pH (potential hydrogen) testing is also vital.
 You can buy an inexpensive soil pH testing kit for this purpose.